4dn-dcic/fourfront/docs/public/metadata-submission/excel_submission.md

 and enter a valid *relationship\_type* term and *experiment* identifier to each of the three pairs of columns.

-<span id="using-aliases"></span>
+<span id="existing-items"></span>

 **Multiple linked columns for lists of embedded objects**
 ![Embedded fields](/static/img/docs/submitting-metadata/embedded_objects.png)

-<span id="existing-items"></span>

-### Using aliases
-An **alias** is a lab specific identifier that you can assign to an item.
-Aliases take the form of *lab:id\_string* eg. ```parklab:myalias```.
-An alias must be unique within all items.
-Once you submit an alias for an Item then that alias can be used as an identifier for that Item in the current submission as well as in any subsequent submission.

-You don't need to use an alias if you are referencing an item that already exists in the database.

 ### Referencing existing items

+Ways that you can reference items that already exist in the 4DN database in your spreadsheet submission is described [here](/help/getting-started#referencing-existing-items)
+).
 Every item in our database is assigned a “uuid” upon its creation, e.g. “44d3cdd1-a842-408e-9a60-7afadca11575”.
 Items from some item types (Files, Experiments, Biosamples, Biosources, Individuals...) also get a shorter “accession” assigned, e.g. 4DNEX4723419.
 These two are the default identifying terms of any item.
 Besides these two, there can also be object specific identifying terms, like award number for awards, or lab name for labs.